docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/limitations.md

 ECI only works when Docker Desktop is in Linux containers mode (the default, most common mode).
-It's not supported when Docker Desktop is configured in native Windows containers mode (i.e., it's not supported on Windows hosts, when the engine is switched from it's default Linux mode to native Windows mode).
+It's not supported when Docker Desktop is configured in native Windows containers mode (i.e., it's not supported on Windows hosts, when Docker Desktop is switched from its default Linux mode to native Windows mode).

 ### Use in production